Submodular Reinforcement Learning: Conclusion

 \section{Conclusion}

-We introduced submodular reinforcement learning, a new modelling paradigm for sequential decision-making using submodular rewards.
-We presented an algorithm that exhibits strong empirical performance on this problem.
-We theoretically analysed the general problem, proving the first inapproximability result for \subrl.
-Despite the problem's NP-hardness, under simplified assumptions, we achieved a constant-factor approximation for the algorithm.
-We hope this work will expand the reach of the \RL community to embrace the broad class of submodular objectives and the modelling opportunities they offer.
+\looseness -1 We introduced a novel framework, \emph{submodular \RL} for decision-making under submodular rewards.
+We prove the first-of-its-kind inapproximability result for \subrl i.e., the problem is not just \NP-Hard but intractable even to approximate up to any constant factor.
+We propose an algorithm, \subPO for this problem and show that under simplified assumptions, it achieves constant-factor approximation guarantees.
+We show that the algorithm exhibits strong empirical performance and scales very well to high-dimensional spaces.
+We hope this work will expand the reach of the \RL community to embrace the broad class of submodular objectives which are relevant to many practical real-world problems.